mozilla/firefox-translations-models/README.md

-# bergamot-models
+# Firefox Translations models
-Repo to host Bergamot models
+CPU-optimized NMT models for [Firefox Translations](https://github.com/mozilla-extensions/firefox-translations).

 `prod` - models that are uploaded to GCS and available to use in `https://github.com/mozilla-extensions/firefox-translations` `dev` - models under development (can be with low quality or speed)